 The Center for Rural Mental Health Studies at the University of Minnesota Medical School, Duluth campus, seeks to better understand the factors that contribute to mental health and disorders in rural areas and the barriers to effective treatment.
 With that knowledge, we can generate better approaches to prevention, assessment, and treatment that fit in rural settings financially, culturally, and geographically.
 Rather than simply creating an ‘urban’ care system in rural Minnesota, our goal is to create a system of mental health care that fits the rural setting.

 Current students are encouraged to work with faculty researchers on the Twin Cities and Duluth campuses to conduct research in an area of interest for them.
-Current opportunities are maintained on a central, Craigslist-style website.

 The Rural Physician Associate Program (RPAP) is a nine-month, community-based educational experience for University of Minnesota third-year medical students.
 RPAP students live and train in the rural communities they serve and are valued members of the community.
 They have the unique opportunity to see patients more than once and become an important part of patients' lives.